What is an emergency caesarean?

 Even if you plan a vaginal birth, sometimes things don’t go as expected and you may need a caesarean.
 It may be the safest option if you or your baby is at risk.
 An emergency caesarean may need to be done very quickly, and there may not be time for you to consider all the options.

+A caesarean section (C-section) is an operation to birth your baby.
 About 2 in every 5 caesareans are unplanned.
 These are known as emergency caesareans.

-An emergency caesarean may be necessary if:
+An emergency C-section may be recommended if:

 How quickly will the caesarean be performed?